Daellhin/SvgToGraphConverter/README.md

 - Convert svg paths to graph
 - Visualize created graph
 - Edit id's of created graph
+- Download graph as json
+- Load graph as json

 Created with Svelte and ngraph